Models of local field potentials

 The nature of extracellular medium can also be inferred indirectly, by relating different signals recorded simultaneously in brain tissue.
 First, by relating simultaneous recordings of LFP and intracellular activity, it is possible, under some approximation, to estimate the impedance of the extracellular medium.
 This analysis was developed and tested in intracellular and LFP measurements from rat barrel cortex, and revealed that the impedance of the extracellular medium is close to a Warburg impedance (1/f filtering) , thus confirming the above analysis.
 Second, we also analyzed simultaneous electroencephalogram (EEG) and magnetoencephalogram (MEG) measurements in humans.
 We showed that if the tissue is resistive, then the power spectral structure of the two signal should have the same frequency scaling exponent.
 By analyzing simultaneous EEG and MEG recordings from 3 patients, we showed that the scaling exponent is indeed different from the two signals , which also supports the fact that the medium is not resistive.
 Further work is needed to predict the difference of scaling exponent if the medium is not resistive (work in progress).

 The above considerations about the frequency filtering properties of extracellular media, their possible physical basis and their impact on the modeling of LFP signals, were summarized in a recent review chapter and a Scholarpedia article .
-We also wrote a short review on the mean-field formulation of Maxwell equations .
+We also wrote a short review on the mean-field formulation of Maxwell equations , as well as a recent review summarizing the different measurements and evidence for non-resistive media .
+In the latter paper, we suggested a framework where all experiments are explained, and also a way to test it experimentally.
+This was also discussed in a recent commentary .

 The CSD profiles were also simulated from computational models of sleep oscillations .
 In this case, it was shown that models of CSD relying uniquely on resistive extracellular media, failed to reproduce the CSD profiles found experimentally.
 However, if frequency-filtering properties were considered, such as a non-homogeneous extracellular resistivity, the model could reproduce the CSD profiles seen experimentally.
 This study provides another evidence that the extracellular medium is non resistive and frequency dependent.